-The 17th day of May this year is reserved for the celebration of Mother Earth’s endangered species.
-This holiday was brought by the U.S. Fish and Wildlife Service with the simple plan to give voice to the endangered species and to shine a light on the national conservation efforts to protect them and their natural habitats.
+The 19th day of May this year is reserved for the celebration of Endangered Species Day.
+This holiday was brought by the U.S. Fish and Wildlife Service with the simple plan to give voice to endangered species and to shine a light on the national conservation efforts to protect them and their natural habitats.

 Today, the fact is that we don’t really know how to feel and how to celebrate this day.
 Should we be happy for the species that did not transfer from the endangered to the extinct list, or to mourn the ones that “won” the human lottery and jump from the regular to the endangered species one?

 Humans, especially wealthy nations, have done so much to make sure that animals should feel threatened and fear for their existence.
 Hunting for fun, killing wildlife because they have the money to afford it, killing elephants just for ivory, killing tigers just for a fancy rug, or killing any animal just for a purse or shoes with an exotic skin pattern.